AntonioTorres23/OpenGL_Notes/Advanced Lighting.md

 ![[Pasted image 20251017132222.png]]

 Here the issue should become apparent.
 The left image shows Phong reflections as familiar.
 With the theta ($\theta$) (scalar number/angle) being less than 90 degrees.
-In the right image we can see that the angle
+In the right image we can see that the angle $\theta$ between the view and reflection vector is larger than 90 degrees which as a result nullifies the specular contribution.
+This generally isn't a problem since the view direction is far from the reflection direction, but if we use a low specular exponent the specular radius is large enough to have a contribution under these conditions.
+Since we're nullifying this contribution at angles larger than 90 degrees we get the artifact as seen in the first image.